-1 The establishment and update of the Programme and the issue of Notes under the Programme have been duly authorised by resolutions of the Board of Directors of the Issuer dated 23 February 2012.
+1. The establishment of the Programme and the issue of Notes under the Programme was duly authorised by resolutions of the Board of the Issuer dated 23 February 2012.
+The update of the Programme and the increase in the Programme size were duly authorised by resolutions of the Board of the Issuer dated 25 November 2016.